 Good storage tips can greatly improve bread quality:

-- Stay away from plastic bags that trap moisture
+- 2Stay away from plastic bags that trap moisture

-- Freeze individual slices for long-term storage
+- 3Freeze individual slices for long-term storage

-- Eat bread within 2-3 days for the best taste
+- 4Eat bread within 2-3 days for the best taste

 For those who like meal prepping, freezing bread slices is a great idea.
 Use freezer bags, press out air between slices, and you'll have fresh toast anytime.

-Pro tip: When reheating frozen toast, aim for 140°F. This will help it regain its original crispiness.
+Pro Tip: When reheating frozen toast, aim for 140°F. This will help it regain its original crispiness.

 Specialty Toast Variations